Paperspace/gradient-cli/README.md

     paperspace.run()

-    print('hello paperspace-python!')
+    print('hello gradient!')
     ```

    Note: the source is modified before transfer to the job cluster in order to remove imported `paperspace` references.

-6. Use paperspace-python to run a python script remotely:
+6. Use gradient to run a python script remotely:

-    `paperspace-python run myscript.py`
+    `gradient run myscript.py`

    The script will be run on the Paperspace job cluster node, and its output will be logged locally.